XplaiNLP/xplainlp.github.io/content/news/25-08-07-ACL2025/index.md

 ---
-title: ACL 2025: A Week of Innovation and Collaboration in NLP 🚀
+title: 'ACL 2025: A Week of Innovation and Collaboration in NLP 🚀'
 date: 2025-07-28
 ---